FonazzaStent/Color-Match/ReadMe.txt

 	37,94,158
 	and so on

+The program also understands GIMP palettes exported in text format.
+This palette format can be edited or created manually through a simple text editor and it contains a list of colors in HEX format, each on a separate row, as in the following example:

+- #24024e
+- #30014a
+- #130957

-- Save the file with the name “colors.csv” and put it in the same folder as the program
+- Save the file with the name “colors.txt” and put it in the same folder as the program.
+The palette format will be recognized automatically.
+Do not delete the file colors.txt or the program will crash.